vidyar/docs-1/sources/samples/php.rst

 **php :** Specify the runtime against which your build needs to run using **php** tag.
 The sample project uses “5.4".

-**script :** Specify the command to run the test using script key and export the generated junit test output to shippable/testresults folder to get the visualization of test reports.
+**script :** Specify the command to run the test and coverage using script key and export the generated junit test output to shippable/testresults folder and xml coverage output to shippable/codecoverage foldet to get the visualization of reports.

 **notification alerts:** Email notifications are disabled in this sample project.